Let these Anchorage Stories take you to the places, people and good times you remember.

 At West, we held the concert in the gym, so Anchorage teens could also dance.
 But because it was a special gym floor, the teens had to check their shoes and coats in the West high auditorium.
 We actually put their belongings in the auditorium seats.

-Eight months later, a new Lucky Wishbone was born in Anchorage, Alaska, a similar take-out arrangement, but very different menu.
+Eight months later there was a new Lucky Wishbone in Anchorage, Alaska.
+It featured a similar take-out arrangement, but a very different menu.

 “Great true Alaskan story” Roger